On this page

 Trade agreements and negotiations

-We have two regional free trade agreements:
+We have three regional free trade agreements:

 Our aid partnerships in Asia reflect New Zealand's strengths in agriculture, education and disaster resilience.
 The New Zealand Aid Programme gives country-specific support to Indonesia, Myanmar and Timor-Leste, and supports regional initiatives in the Greater Mekong Sub-region.
 These include the Mekong Institute, the United Nations Inter-Agency Project on Human Trafficking, the Mekong River Commission(external link), and ASEAN-led initiatives such as the ASEAN Humanitarian Assistance Centre.